dropbox/puppet_run/README.md

 # puppet_run
-A wrapper script and launchd for running open source puppet
+A wrapper script and launchd for running open source puppet on OS X.

 To use this wrapper, do the following: